 Staff will advise on whether the visit can take place in communal areas, or if it must be in the resident’s own room.

-Having a named person to visit during a COVID-19 outbreak can avoid service users experiencing prolonged periods of isolation from their loved ones.
+Having a named person to visit during a COVID-19 outbreak can avoid service users experiencing periods of isolation from their loved ones.

 It recognises the benefits to service users' health and wellbeing that visiting brings.

 Service users have different needs or preferences for visiting.
-Some service users may wish to not receive any visitors during an outbreak, and this should be respected.
+Some may wish to not receive any visitors during an outbreak, and this should be respected.
 The resident's needs and preferences for visiting should be included in their care plans from the outset of admission to the care home.